 We established a monitoring programme in spring 2012.
 This large scale systematic survey is repeated each year in spring.
-The work samples 300 different sites (see left) across northern England, using the same methods in the same places each year.
+The work samples 300 woodlands and gardens across northern England, using the same methods in the same places each year.
 Surveys are carried out using trail cameras, by walking through woodlands and recording squirrels seen, or by observing squirrel visits to garden feeders (methods in detail can be downloaded below, as PDFs).

-Huge thanks once again to over 120 volunteers who helped us continue this monitoring effort.
+Huge thanks once again to over 140 people who helped us continue this monitoring effort.
 It is a massive achievement for all involved.

 We would greatly welcome new participants in this monitoring network.
 If you would like to take part, please do contact Simon O'Hare to discuss further.